Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{equation}
 ```

 where $i=1,2,..., P$ and $j =1,2,...,n$.
 Equation \@ref(eq:pso) explains three different contributions to a particle's movement in an iteration.
 In the first term, the parameter $\omega$ is the inertia weight constant.
-In the second term, The parameter $c_1$ is a positive constant and it is an individual-cognition parameter, and it weighs the importance of the particle's own previous experiences.
-The other parameter second term is $r_1^t$, is a random value parameter with [0,1] range.
+In the second term, the parameter $c_1$ is a positive constant and it is an individual-cognition parameter, and it weighs the importance of the particle's own previous experiences.
+The other parameter in the second term is $r_1^t$, is a random value parameter with [0,1] range.
 The third term is the social learning one.
 Because of it, all particles in the swarm are able to share the information of the best point achieved regardless of which particle had found it, for example, $gbestj$.
-Its format is just like the second term, the one regarding the individual learning.
+Its format is just like the second term, the one regarding individual learning.
 Thus, the difference $(gbest_j - X^t_{ij})$ acts as an attraction for the particles to the best point until found at some t iteration.
-Similarly, $c_2$ is a social learning parameter, and it weighs the importance of the global learning of the swarm.
-And $r_2$ plays exactly the same role as $r_1$.
+Similarly, $c_2$ is a social learning parameter, and it weighs the importance of the global learning of the swarm. $r_2$ plays exactly the same role as $r_1$.
 Where Equation \@ref(eq:psoup) updates the particle's positions. [@almeida2019]

 ```{=tex}
 \begin{equation}